PalisadoesFoundation/talawa/INSTALLATION.md

 You need to setup your own local instance of [Talawa-API](https://github.com/PalisadoesFoundation/talawa-api) and [Talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin).
 The advantage is that you'll be working with the latest code.

 1. You need to setup all the 3 projects locally ([talawa](https://github.com/PalisadoesFoundation/talawa/blob/develop/INSTALLATION.md), [talawa-api](https://github.com/PalisadoesFoundation/talawa-api/blob/develop/INSTALLATION.md), and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin/blob/develop/INSTALLATION.md)).
-2. After setting up [talawa-api](https://github.com/PalisadoesFoundation/talawa-api/blob/develop/INSTALLATION.md) and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin/blob/develop/INSTALLATION.md) create an account in talawa admin.
+2. After setting up [talawa-api](https://github.com/PalisadoesFoundation/talawa-api/blob/develop/INSTALLATION.md) and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin/blob/develop/INSTALLATION.md) create a user account in talawa admin. user account is necessary for creating organisation which is needed during development time.
-3. After creating an account in talawa admin edit data in mongodb document under user collection by changing userType from ADMIN to SUPERADMIN and adminApproved from false to true
+3. After creating an account in talawa admin edit data in MongoDB document under users collection by changing userType from ADMIN to SUPERADMIN and adminApproved from false to true.
+For that go to your MongoDB dashboard -> select your project -> click Browse collection -> select users collection and make the changes.
+This is done that so you will get enough authorization to create a organization and manage a organization.

 <p align="center"><img width="946" alt="createO" src="https://user-images.githubusercontent.com/64683098/212376827-970ce7ca-d8fa-419b-ba90-691c93a25649.png"></p>
 <p align="center"><img width="946" alt="createO" src="https://user-images.githubusercontent.com/64683098/212393122-d1715819-31d0-4dd0-b072-9bb24622f8e5.png"></p>

-4. After creating account, login and create an organisation in talawa-admin
+4. After user account creation, login and create an organisation in talawa-admin
 <p align="center"><img width="946" alt="create" src="https://user-images.githubusercontent.com/64683098/212369627-bc4e49fc-bf84-4ee2-b99b-12720c996308.PNG"></p>

 5. Then use the URL (Organization URL) in this form: